umami-hep/umami/docs/LWTNN-conversion.md

 To run the models also within [ATHENA](https://gitlab.cern.ch/atlas/athena?nav_source=navbar), it is necessary to convert the keras models to `json` files compatible with [lwtnn](https://github.com/lwtnn/lwtnn).

-## DIPS

-For now there is only a workaround available, and needs to be generalised.

 To convert the architecture to the `json` format used by lwtnn, the script [kerasfunc2json.py](https://github.com/lwtnn/lwtnn/blob/master/converters/kerasfunc2json.py) will be used.
 The usage of this script is described as
 ```